Source-to-Contract and the

 • Procurement Act 2023 (PPA 2023)

-Based on the regulations selected, corresponding notice forms will be made available to users.
+Based on the regulations selected, corresponding notice forms are available to users.

 Changes to Source-to-Contract: Introduction of new above-threshold notice types

-When creating a new notice, an extra option will be provided to allow users to generate new notice types in compliance with the Procurement Act 2023.
-Old notice types will be still available for procurements started before 28 October 2024.
+When creating a new notice, an extra option is provided to allow users to generate new notice types in compliance with the Procurement Act 2023.
+Old notice types are still available for procurements started before 24 February 2025.

-The following notice types will still be available to users:
+The following notice types are still be available to users:

 • UK2 Preliminary market engagement notice